-Moving onto combo moves, we’ll add the in and out into this series for added challenge in the skill and control department.
+Moving onto combo moves, we’ll add the in and out into this series for an added challenge in the skill and control department.
 For these moves, remain intentional with your dribbling and continue to stay low in a game-speed stance.

 Tight Dribbling Series

 Tight dribbling is a fantastic way to improve your handle and control of the ball.
 In this series, you’ll go through a variety of moves tighter than typically performed.
-Quickness is key here as you are looking to maintain control of the ball, while increasing overall efficiency.
+Quickness is key here as you are looking to maintain control of the ball while increasing overall efficiency.
 A tight handle doesn’t mean an easy handle.
 The goal is to complete each move stronger and cleaner than in a normal stance, while your normal stance improves over time.

 Ball Manipulation Drill

 A modern handle is fluid and presents multiple ways to move the ball to manipulate and move around a defender.
 This drill opens the door to a new level of comfort with these maneuvers.
-Though these aren’t moves you’d use in a game, this drill allows you to learn and improve on your fingertips overall ability to push the ball in different directions while maintaining control.
+Though these aren’t moves you’d use in a game, this drill allows you to learn and improve on your fingertips' overall ability to push the ball in different directions while maintaining control.